earthly/lib/rust/README.md

 For example `--output="release/[^\./]+"` would keep all the files in `/target/release` that don't have any extension.

 ### Thread safety
-This UDC is thread safe.
-Parallel builds of targets calling this UDC should be free of race conditions.
+This function is thread safe.
+Parallel builds of targets calling this function should be free of race conditions.

 ## +RUN_WITH_CACHE

 `+RUN_WITH_CACHE` runs the passed command with the CARGO caches mounted.

-Notice that in order to run this UDC, [+INIT](#init) must be called first.
+Notice that in order to run this function, [+INIT](#init) must be called first.

 ### Arguments
 #### `command (required)`